The health benefits of Turmeric

 In turn, diabetics and non-diabetics alike are suffering from oxidative stress.
 This damages the inside of blood vessels.
 Because of this damage to the arteries, cholesterol begins to build up plaque to patch up the damaged areas.
 This leads to high levels of cholesterol.

 Statin drugs are widely known to harm the kidneys and liver and cause a number of deadly side effects.
 They do bring cholesterol down, but they never address the actual cause.
 Oxidative stress caused by high blood sugar levels and inflammation.

 Medical doctors are becoming more and more aware of the dangerous side effects of statin drugs.
 They are prescribing natural alternatives like curcumin and fish oil instead.

 One of the more widely accepted properties of curcumin in scientific communities is its ability to manage pain.

-In early 2014, the European Journal of Pharmacology published research that discovered curcumin naturally activates the opioid system in diabetic rats.
+Researchers found that curcumin naturally activates the opioid system in diabetic rats.
 Typically manipulated by drugs, this natural process serves as the body’s inherent pain-relieving response.

 It’s not just diabetic pain that curcumin from turmeric benefits, though.
-Other breakthrough studies and reviews (some in animals, others in humans) have found that curcumin may be beneficial for:
+Other breakthrough studies and reviews have found that curcumin may be beneficial for:

 - Wound healing